At A Glance

 In Gaza, regular fuel shortages also bring public services to a grinding halt.

-A poverty survey carried out in Gaza by UNRWA in 2010 showed that the number of refugees living in abject poverty had tripled to 300,000 since Israel's tightening of its blockade in 2007.
+A poverty survey carried out in Gaza by UNRWA in 2010 showed that the number of refugees living in abject poverty had tripled to 300,000 after Israel's tightening of its blockade in 2007.
 These people could not get enough food and lacked the means to buy even the most basic items such as soap, school stationary and safe drinking water.

 A coalition of British aid agencies published a report in March 2008 saying the blockade had created the worst humanitarian crisis in Gaza in 40 years.